andrewmoles2/rTrainIntroduction/Workshop2/rWorkshop2.md

 ## [1] 19 20 21 15 18  9  3 50
 ```

-## Indexing exercise
+## Indexing exercise 2
 You decided to track your total monthly expenditures for the year to find out more about your monthly spending.
 Such as spending per quarter, biggest spending month, and lowest spending month.

 1)  Make a variable called myExpenses with the following data: 976, 631, 1231, 1120, 1374, 873, 1244, 1398, 989, 1034, 579 and 1506.
-First item is January, second is February etc.
+Each item represents each month, first is January spending, second is February spending etc.
 2)  You realise the spending for some of the months is wrong.
 January should be 921, August should be 1419, and November should be 703.
 Use indexing to change the values in myExpenses so they are correct.
 3)  Using indexing make a vector for the first quarter of the year.
 Call it Q1 and make sure the first three months are indexed.
 4)  Repeat for quarters 2, 3, and 4.
 5)  Workout the average spending for each quarter.
 Which had the biggest spending?
 6)  Using the `which.max()` and `which.min()` functions, find out which months had the highest and lowest spending.
+Assign the result of each to a variable (minSpend, maxSpend).
 6)  Now you know the highest and lowest spending months, put them into a vector together called MaxMin by indexing from the myExpenses vector.